Lousewies van der Laan: Political life

 In 1999 she became head of the D66 list for the European elections.
 She became chairwoman of the parliamentary party and member of the parliamentary party board of the ELDR.
 In the European Parliament she was active on a range of issue focusing on civil liberties, environmental affairs, budget and international relations.
-In the European Parliament she was vice-chairwoman of the Committee on Budget Control between 1999 and 2002, vice-chairwoman of the Committee on Liberties and Civil Rights, Justice and Home Affairs between 2002 and 2003.
-She was member of the Committee on the Rights of the Woman and Equal Chances between 1999 and 2003, the delegation for relations with the Palestinian Authority between 1999 and 2002.
-Between 1999 and 2002 she was a substitute for the Committee on Environmental Protection, Public Health and Consumers' Policy and a substitute for the delegation for relations with Slovakia.
+In the European Parliament she was vice-chairwoman of the Committee on Budget Control between 1999 and 2002, vice-chairwoman of the Committee on Civil Liberties, Justice and Home Affairs between 2002 and 2003.
+She was member of the Committee on Women's Rights and Equal Opportunities between 1999 and 2003, the Delegation for relations with the Palestinian Legislative Council between 1999 and 2002.
+Between 1999 and 2002 she was a substitute for the Committee on Environmental Protection, Public Health and Consumers' Policy and a substitute for the Delegation for relations with Slovakia.
 Between 2002 and 2003 she was a substitute for the Budget Committee.
 She founded the Intergroup on Food Safety, the Campaign for Parliamentary Reform.

 In 2003 she switched to the Dutch Parliament.
 She was the spokeswoman of her party on foreign policy, higher education, justice, technology, European affairs and gay rights.
 She was the vice-chairwoman of the parliamentary party and the chairwoman of the parliamentary committee on technology policy and vice-chairwoman of the committee on European affairs.
 In 2004, she and her husband, Dennis Hesseling, a mathematician, had a son that they named "Helix".
 Van der Laan, who speaks English and Dutch fluently, is raising her son bilingually.

 She assumed the parliamentary leadership of D66 in the House of Representatives on 3 February 2006, succeeding Boris Dittrich.
 Dittrich stepped down after the debate on sending Dutch troops to the Afghan province of Uruzgan.

 Lousewies van der Laan lost out to Alexander Pechtold in the June 2006 D66 leadership election.

 Van der Laan played a significant role in the downfall of the Second Balkenende cabinet by supporting a motion of no confidence against Minister Rita Verdonk regarding Verdonk's behavior in the matter of Ayaan Hirsi Ali's citizenship.
 On 4 August 2006, she announced that she would retire from the House of Representatives after the 2006 elections.
 She describes herself as an agnostic.